Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huyền thoại Kenny G nói tiếng Việt, hẹn gặp khán giả tại Hà Nội - 2

-Kenny G's music is like a soundtrack for many people born in the 70s and 80s all over the world.
-People can hear it everywhere, in elevators, in restaurants, in shopping stores, while waiting for their turn at the dentist's office, between TV and radio programs...
+Kenny G's music is like the soundtrack for countless people born in the 70s and 80s around the world.
+You hear it everywhere: in elevators, in restaurants, in shopping malls, while waiting for your turn at the dentist's office, between television programs and on the radio...

 In some countries, people even play Kenny G's Going Home to signal that it's time to go home from work, and by late afternoon his gentle, soulful music echoes throughout the streets.

 In 1986, when the album Duotones was released with two songs Songbird and Don't Make Me Wait For Love , they became unprecedented hits in the jazz genre.
-Especially with Songbird , just listening to the first few notes of the song, the listener was transported into a dreamy, floating realm.
+Especially with Songbird , just listening to the first few notes of the song, the listener was drifted into a dreamy, floating world.

-In the documentary Listening to Kenny G (produced by HBO in 2021), when asked: "How were you influenced by your predecessors?", the artist replied: "John Coltrane or Charlie Parker, their technique was extraordinary.
-But that kind of music never moved me.
-So that's not the music I want to copy."
+In the documentary Listening to Kenny G (HBO, 2021), when asked, "How have you been influenced by those who came before you?", the artist replied, "John Coltrane or Charlie Parker, their technique is extraordinary.
+But that kind of music has never really moved me.
+So it's not the kind of music I want to copy."

-Many jazz artists tend to make albums inspired by the legends of the past, but Kenny G does not.
+Many jazz artists often have albums inspired by the legends of the past, but Kenny G does not.
 He creates his own world to talk to the audience.
 The artist focuses on soft, melodic melody, instead of the improvisations that are typical of jazz.

 In the 90s, he often collaborated with pop or R&B icons such as How Could An Angel Broke My Heart (with Toni Braxton), Everytime I Close My Eyes (with Babyface), By The Time This Night Is Over (with Peabo Bryson).